 Large raster data obtained by drone mapping, satellite imagery or aerial photography can derivate important spatial data such as orthomosaic maps, elevation models, or contours.
 Sharing large raster data in real-time with different stakeholders and different privileges, is the most important factor when it comes to time efficiency in the farming industry.
 If you are interested in this topic, watch a webinar recording about supporting large raster data in GIS Cloud.

 GIS Cloud Map Editor web app helps farmers to process and analyze the collected crop and soil data.
 Farmers can overlay the spatial data with drone imagery and attach different types of information such as photos from the field, volumetric waste information, pdf documents, and reports.

 - FIELD REPORTS AND COLLABORATION

-Full collaboration between the land manager, farmer, and the local authority can be achieved using Map Editor application.
-Different stakeholders will benefit from an easy access to location data, as well as real-time reports, presented as a table with various information about harvest performance, crop characteristic or the amounts of soil nutrients, any time throughout the season.
+Full collaboration between the land manager, farmer, and the local authority can be achieved using the Map Editor application.
+Different stakeholders will benefit from easy access to location data, as well as real-time reports, presented as a table with various information about harvest performance, crop characteristics, or the amounts of soil nutrients, throughout the season.